A pool owner’s best friend when it comes to keeping out debris and preventing unwanted critters or swimmers is an automatic pool cover.

 - Adjust rope reel tension

-- Adjust cover in the open and close positions, if needed
+- Adjust cover in the opened and closed positions

 - Spray debris from auto cover tracks with garden hose